jguzdv/Passkey-Authentication/README.md

 ## Prerequisites

 You have an ldap containing the passkey information.
-The information is saved in [ldap attributes (./docs/LdapSchema.md)] as proposed by [Alex Seigler on Github](https://github.com/passwordless-lib/fido2-net-lib/blob/ActiveDirectory/fido2-net-lib/ActiveDirectoryStore.cs).
+The information is saved in [ldap attributes](./docs/LdapSchema.md) as proposed by @aseigler [on Github](https://github.com/passwordless-lib/fido2-net-lib/blob/ActiveDirectory/fido2-net-lib/ActiveDirectoryStore.cs).

 ## MFA with FIDO2 Passkey in ADFS